 - Estrogen Dominance

-There are many possible causes for hormonal imbalances a complete evaluation and early diagnosis by your local hormone specialist or hormone doctor in NYC Dr. Fazylova is very important.
+There are many possible causes of hormonal imbalance.
+A complete evaluation and early diagnosis by your local hormone specialist or doctor for hormone imbalance in NYC Dr. Fazylova is very important.

 Unfortunately, our hectic modern life presents us with a series of small, constantly stressful situations.
 Our adrenals are constantly working.
 If they don’t get a chance to rest, they eventually become imbalanced.